rdiaz02/what_genotype_next/run-biol-examples/README.txt

+- Subdirectory MHN: this subdirectoy should contain the files under the directory Schill-MHN/MHN.
+We used a symlink.
+(Not sure what this will do under Windows).
+We source Schill et al.'s MHN code.

 - We run all the methods on the following data sets:

   - The RData is the same as file all_biol_example_data.RData, in